tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 # After The Initial Handshake {#after-handshake}

+This section covers protocol behavior after the initial handshake, including session resumption, reattestation and the interaction between them.

 ## Session Resumption {#session-resumption}

 TLS 1.3 supports session resumption using Pre-Shared Keys (PSK) as defined in
-{{Section 4.6 of -tls13}}.
+{{Section 4.6 of RFC8446}}.
 When using attestation, session resumption works normally when reattestation is not required.

-If reattestation is required according to local policy (e.g., based on timing since the last attestation or changes in attestation state), session resumption MUST be rejected.
+If client reattestation is required according to local policy (e.g., based on timing since the last attestation or changes in attestation state), session resumption MUST be rejected.
 The decision to reject resumption is per local policy and may depend on the timing of the resumption attempt relative to the required reattestation period.
-When resumption is rejected, the server or client MUST initiate a full handshake with attestation to obtain fresh attestation Evidence or Attestation Results.
+When resumption is rejected, the client MUST initiate a full handshake with attestation to obtain fresh attestation Evidence or Attestation Results.

 The rationale for rejecting resumption when reattestation is required is that attestation state may have changed since the original handshake, and fresh verification is needed to ensure the peer's platform and workload remain in a trustworthy state.
+If the client wishes to retain a long-running connection, it SHOULD perform reattestation {{reattestation}} periodically, as per local policy.

 ## Reattestation and Extended Key Update {#reattestation}